If you wanted to work to liberate both humans and nonhumans, how would you do it?

 It’s a win-win for all animals.
 It’s the freedom of opportunities to do things in life balanced with the freedom from the unwanted influence of others.
 There is simply no coherent conception of freedom, or rights, that does not account for this dynamic alignment.
 In this sense, while nonhumans were unlucky in the power dynamic relative to humans, they are lucky in that their liberated world is a necessary condition for humans to be the best people they can be.

 - Bringing global attention to the need for child-centered policies with informal statements from United Nations representatives addressing the key issues raised above.
-This includes demanding the use of a restorative ecological ethic and baseline rather than an anthropogenic one and supporting a “smaller family” ethic with an explicit goal of moving toward the low-variant U.N. projections.
+This includes demanding the use of a restorative ecological ethic and baseline rather than an anthropogenic one.

 - Fighting for the fundamental right to nature, or a nonhuman ethic of environmentalism, which is the anchor point for any coherent conception of freedom and the intersection of human and animal rights.
 This can include direct action to transfer resources in ways that promote and incentivize Fair Start family planning, and other tactics, given the peremptory status of the right.